tmanuel94/physicalmeasures-training/README.md

 # How to use

-This example generates n random data, which can be modified freely in the script and then displays it in the source and result charts.
-You can use the 4 operation:
+This example generates n random data (n can be modified freely inside the script) and then it gets displayed in the source and result charts.
+You can use four operation:
 - Above
 - Belove
 - In Between